dexter-nguyen/Stock-Price-Prediction/README.md

 # KNN-Regression
 To reduce the complexity of the algorithm, I decided to only use n = 2 features since all data points are located in n-dimensional space.
-I tested K-neighbor from 1 to 25 and refitted the algorithm using negative MAE scoring  for the best result since further neighbors will introduce more bias to the current price.
+This program will test K-neighbor from 1 to 25 and refit the model using negative MAE scoring  for the best result since further neighbors will introduce more bias to the current price.